agoodloe/LDunnDistributedTM/ContinuousConsistency.md

   information about the trajectory of aircraft, they could potentially issue dangerously incorrect instructions to the pilots.

-- Resource-tracking systems be used to coordinate resources if, for example, a resource appears to be available but cannot actually be deployed because the information was out of date.
+- Resource-tracking systems are not useful if a resource that appears to be available cannot actually be used because the information is out of date.
+Alternatively, a resource that is actually available may not be used if clients think it is still unavailable.

 In general, violating strong consistency means the abstraction of a single shared universe is broken.
-In extreme cases, violating consistency can invalidate clients' mental model of the system, make the system's behavior harder to predict, or cause safety requirements to be violated.
+In extreme cases, this can invalidate clients' mental model of the system, make the system's behavior harder to predict, or cause safety requirements to be violated.
 Given this, it seems wise to always build applications that provide strong consistency.
+Unfortuntately, there are a variety of conditions where this condition cannot pragmatically be attained for theoretical and practical reasons; that is, unless one is willing to pay with significant performance penalties, including applications that fail to respond to users under some conditions.

-Unfortuntately, there are a variety of conditions where this condition cannot pragmatically be attained, as the condition may require a level of network throughput that simply cannot be attained.
-When messages cannot be passed quickly enough, agents subject to strong consistency requirements may not be able to make progress.
+Strong consistency cannot be maintained whenever doing so requires a level of communication throughput in excess of what the real-world network can provide.
+Note that distributed agents can *only* coordinate by passing messages over the network.[^fn] When messages cannot be passed quickly enough, agents subject to strong consistency requirements may not be able to make progress.
 Therefore, real-world applications must tolerate weaker notions of consistency.
-This makes applications more difficult to reason about, as their behavior may depend on uncontrollable factors in the environment.
-As fewer behaviors can be ruled out, it becomes more difficult to ensure the system maintains safety-related invariants.
+As weaker consistency imposes fewer constraints on observable system behavior, applications can be more difficult to reason about, safety-related invariants more challenging to enforce.

-Absence of a common memory implies that inter-agent communication takes place over the network (whereas processes on the same machine have the option to share data by writing it to a memory location they both have access to).
+[^fn]: This fact is implied by absence of a common memory, whereas processes on the same machine have the option to share data by writing it to a memory location both processes have access to.

 A foundational assumption is that the network is almost always less than perfectly reliable---this fact can be counted on during emergencies.
 Imperfection means that message delivery is not instantaneous may be unpredictable.
 The network may deliver a packet zero times (i.e. it may silently delete the packet) or multiple times, and furthermore different packets may arrive in any order.[^byzantine]